javaee/metro-jax-ws/jaxws-ri/samples/catalog/Readme.txt

 * Prerequisite

 Refer to the Prerequisites defined in samples/docs/index.html.
+For more information on XML catalog see - docs/catalog.html.